Today’s budget is from Jo who blogs at Indiana Jo on her Mexico road trip.

 I don’t usually travel for such a short amount of time.
 By traveling for longer, those transatlantic flights give better value for money.
 I also should have researched the car hire better to avoid those extra costs and insurances that they seem to trick you into when you pick up the rental.

-Anything else to add about your Mexican road trip?
+Anything else to add about your Mexico road trip?